 New Zealand is also a member of the Madrid Protocol.
 International applications based on New Zealand national trade mark applications and registrations can be filed with IPONZ.
-Also, IPONZ is able to receive international registrations filed with the World Intellectual Property Organisation designating New Zealand as a country in which protection is sought.
+Also, IPONZ can receive international registrations filed with the World Intellectual Property Organisation designating New Zealand as a country in which protection is sought.

-Unregistered trade marks are protected by the tort of Passing Off and the consumer protection provisions of the Fair Trading Act.
+Unregistered trade marks are protected by the tort of Passing Off and the consumer protection provisions of the Fair Trading Act 1986.

-Under the Fair Trading Act, if use of a trade mark is misleading or deceptive, or likely to mislead or deceive, the Act can be used against the party causing this.
-An action under the Act can be commenced to protect a reputation only but mere confusion is not enough to found an action under the Act.
+Under the Fair Trading Act, if use of a trade mark is misleading or deceptive, or likely to mislead or deceive another party's trade mark, the Act can be used against the party causing the confusion or deception.
+An action under the Act can be commenced to protect a reputation and/or goodwill but mere confusion is not enough to found an action under the Act based on reputation only.

-Passing Off occurs if the goodwill of a business has been damaged or is likely to be damaged by another party as a result of a misrepresentation in trade that is likely to deceive or cause confusion.
-Compared to the Fair Trading Act, goodwill is needed and confusion is enough to found an action.
+Passing off occurs if the goodwill of a business has been damaged or is likely to be damaged by another party as a result of a misrepresentation in trade that is likely to deceive or cause confusion.
+Compared to the Fair Trading Act, goodwill is needed, and confusion is enough to found an action.